Overview

 What to Expect

-Navigation is straightforward.
-Each era is accessible from the main page, and the site links out to the full library of academic research at cardano.org/research.
-For those seeking current development progress, weekly reports have moved to Essential Cardano, which continues to publish regular updates on protocol development, scalability research, and governance milestones.
-The Cardano Docs site provides complementary technical documentation covering ledger eras, hard fork mechanics, and the distinction between development phases and protocol upgrades.
+Navigation is simple.
+Each era is just a click away from the main page, and the site links out to the full library of academic research at cardano.org/research.
+For current progress, weekly reports have moved to Essential Cardano, which keeps the community up to date on protocol development, scaling work, and governance milestones.
+The Cardano Docs site also has complementary technical documentation if you want to go deeper.